Rtn. this y

 The fund is managed with the aim of helping to achieve the UN Sustainable Development Goals (SDGs).
 The fund only invests in companies that, in the fund management company’s view, provide products, services and activities that contribute to achieving the SDGs.

 In addition, the fund includes companies based on other quantitative ESG key performance indicators (KPIs).
 This means that the ESG performance of each individual company and their greenhouse gas (GHG) emissions are taken into account.
-In addition, the fund is focused on continuously reducing its carbon footprint, investing in climate-positive activities rather than fossil-fuel users and producers, and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.
+In addition, the fund is focused on continuously reducing its carbon footprint, investing in climate-positive activities and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.